+*This competition is now closed.
+Thank you to everyone who helped us by voting for our video!
 We are thrilled to be in this year’s CIHR IHDCYH Talks Video Competition!
 We entered one of our newest videos – Cough, Cold, and Wheeze: How to help manage your child’s bronchiolitis.
 Bronchiolitis is a viral infection that affects our breathing.
 It is most common in children under 2 years, and can be stressful for families and caregivers.
-Our video provides health information based on the latest research to help families and caregivers care for their sick children at home and understand when to Continue reading →
+Our video provides health information based on the Continue reading →

 Did you know ear infections are very common in children, and often occur after a child has had a head cold?
 The Winnipeg Regional Health Authority published an article written by Dr. Darcy Beer, highlighting our video’s key messages for parents of children with ear infections.
 The full article can be viewed here.